Should you choose a niche that you love?

 2. More competition

-I don’t think competition should deter you.
+I don’t think competition should necessarily deter you.
 There will always be some competition out there.
-However, with so many newbies following the same methods, you’re going to have a hard time finding long-tail queries in these niches.
+However, with so many newbies following the same methods, you’re going to have a hard time finding low-competition queries in these niches.

-3. What you love may not be profitable
+3. What you love may not be lucrative

-For affiliate products and services, I need to see what affiliate programs there are and estimate what kind of commissions they offer.
-Amazon is still my preferred affiliate program (here’s why), so I look at what kind of Amazon products we can market in posts.
+For affiliate products and services, Amazon is still my preferred affiliate program (here’s why), so I look at what kind of Amazon products we can place in posts.

 Crochet, though a passion of mine, isn’t something I’m likely to create a website around.
 The commission on crochet hooks and skeins of yarn will be minuscule.

-Estimating the RPM range for display ads can be tricky, but if you spend enough time in webmasters forums and groups, you’ll get a sense of which niches get better RPM range.
-For example, gaming may be something you enjoy, but the display ad rates are usually low.
+Estimating the RPM range for display ads can be tricky, but if you spend enough time in webmaster forums and groups, you’ll get a sense of which niches get a better RPM range.
+For example, gaming may be something you enjoy, but the display ad rates are typically low.

 4. You tend to put too much time and effort into each post